redis/redis-doc/topics/persistence.md

 status code telling the user the operation is scheduled, and the rewirte will start once the snapshotting is completed.

+In the case both AOF and RDB persistence are enabled and Redis restarts the AOF file will be used to reconstruct the original dataset since it is guaranteed to be the most complete.

 Backing up Redis data
 ---